Axivion Suite – the complete solution

 for software erosion protection

 The Axivion Suite gives you the full range of Axivion analysis tools in one box.
 The Axivion Suite includes static code analysis, architecture analysis and effective tools for the detection of code smells.
+Hereby, Axivion Suite helps you to identify technical debt or to avoid them from the outset in order to keep your software project maintainable and expandable in the future.
 For development in safety-oriented environments, the Tool Qualification Kit can also be added.

 The Axivion Suite runs on Windows, Linux and MacOS, can be integrated into almost all CI environments, such as Jenkins or Bamboo, and supports various build tools, like make, cmake, msbuild, scons and gradle.
 The Axivion Suite can be combined with all standard version control systems, such as Subversion®, Git™, IBM® Rational® Team Concert®/ClearCase®, Perforce® etc. Axivion’s Professional Services team can guarantee integration into virtually any DevOps environment.

 We exhaustively evaluated a whole range of analysis tools.
 The Axivion Suite has impressed us during our daily development work due to its comprehensive open functions which could readily be adapted to our needs.
 On top of this we benefit from the practical support provided by Axivion’s professional services team, who are there to help us during every phase of our software quality assurance.